cdave1/davidpetrie.com/src/pages/projectArchive.md

 * [2006 Archive](http://web.archive.org/web/20070220222524/http://www.webdepot.co.nz)

 WebDepot was a rapid website design and development company I started at university and ran on the side for a number of years.
-Whoever owns this domain now is not me.
+Whoever owns this domain now is not me!

 ## UniTutor

-Unitutor was a tutor-student matching business a friend and I ran for two years while at university.
-We started with one subject (Computer Science) and moved to cover a rapidly growing number of subjects with around 50 tutors in total.
+Unitutor was a tutor-student matching business a friend and I ran for two years while at university (2002).
+We started with one subject at Canterbury University (Computer Science) and moved to cover a rapidly growing number of subjects with around 50 tutors in total.

+Tutor matching services are [notoriously difficult businesses to run](https://techcrunch.com/2013/09/08/tutorspree-shut-down/).
+We tried to take a cut from all activity between students and tutors.
+Tutors had to use our platform for booking and managing their tutoring slots.
+Students would book tutors for the subjects they wanted tutoring in.
+Once a tutoring session had finished, the student would pay us, we'd extract our cut -- I think it was around 10-15% -- and then pay the tutor.

+The main difficulty we found was that value of the actual tutoring FAR exceeded the value of our service.
+A rigid slot-booking system didn't really gel well with rapidly changing daily life of university students.
+Tutors and students would work this out pretty quickly, and they'd just ignore our booking system and plan everything over email or mobile phone.
+Then the students would directly pay the tutors in cash.
+We couldn't meaningfully justify extracting a "cut" from the tutor's services, because we didn't really add any value other than the intro between the tutor and the student.
+Even if we did add value, we didn't control the payments, because this was 2002 and there weren't any payment providers that wanted to deal with us.
+And even if we could make all of this work, NZ's long summer break would kill all revenue for four months!
+Looking back, I'm amazed it made any money at all.

+Evidently "UniTutor" is a popular name and another NZ-based tutoring company started up a couple of years ago with exactly the same name.

 <a href="/archive/unitutor.gif"><img src="/archive/unitutor.gif" /></a>